PROVIDES

 The Provost’s Initiative for Development of Emerging Scholars (PROVIDES) pursues a twofold mission to:

-- Recruit talented scientists from broad backgrounds to the postdoctoral community at UT Southwestern
+- Recruit talented scientists to the postdoctoral community at UT Southwestern

 Developing Scholars into Faculty

-The Provost’s Initiative for Development of Emerging Scholars (PROVIDES) was conceived as an effort to enhance the representation of the basic science faculty by supporting qualified individuals during their postdoctoral training.
-PROVIDES’s primary goal is to guide postdoctoral scholars to transition successfully into independent faculty positions.
-The program encourages mentorship, scholarship, and recruitment of talented scientists from underrepresented backgrounds in biomedical science.
-PROVIDES Fellows are eligible for a competitive financial award contingent on active participation in program events and mentorship activities, documented evidence of research productivity, and continued commitment to academic careers.
-PROVIDES Postdoctoral Award is a one-year appointment.
+The Provost’s Initiative for Development of Emerging Scholars (PROVIDES) program was conceived as an effort to recruit talented postdoctoral scientists who are committed to pursuing independent faculty positions in the biomedical sciences.
+The program provides a comprehensive curriculum, including workshops on grant writing, faculty-job search strategies, and network development.
+The curriculum complements the PROVIDES Scholar's scientific training and individualized mentorship to assist them toward independent academic careers.
+The program also hosts the prostegious PROVIDES Seminar Series, which highlights the research of scientific leaders across the nation who can serves as role models for our PROVIDES Scholars.
+PROVIDES Scholars are eligible for a competitive financial award contingent on active participation in program events and mentorshipactivities, documented evidence of research productivity, and continued commitmentto academic careers.
+The PROVIDES Postdoctoral Award is a one-year appointment.
 An additional year is contingent on a performance evaluation.

 Program Benefits